-- has competing influences on DIC concentrations of the surface ocean.
+- influences on DIC concentrations of the surface ocean.
 A first effect of an increasing AMOC is to increase the ventilation of the deep ocean, which also increases DIC concentrations in the surface layer.
 This promotes outgassing to the atmosphere.
 However, by increasing the AMOC strength, biological production in Boxes 2 and 7 is also increased.
 As a result, DIC and PO_4^{3-} are transported from the surface layer to the deep ocean.
 The first effect is dominant after 20 Sv, and the second effect in the range of 5 to 20 Sv.
-The absence of the second effect in P-0, P-CTL explains the difference in sensitivity between - 250 P-0 and P-1.
-P-CTL and P-BIO.
-P-ALL behaves fairly similar as P-BIO, except in the regime with a weak AMOC strength (< ~4 Sv).
+The absence of the second effect in P-CTL explains the difference in sensitivity between P-CTL and - 250 P-BIO.
+P-ALL behaves fairly similar as P-BIO, except in the regime with a weak AMOC strength (< ~ 4 Sv).
 This behavior is caused by the saturation dependent rain ratio.
-When we look at the other cases (Fig. 3a), we see that they either behave qualitatively like P-0 (cases P-2 to P-5P-CTL (the cases without 'BIO'), or P-1 (cases P-6 to P-11P-BIO)
+When we look at the other cases (Fig. 3a), we see that they either behave qualitatively like P-CTL (the cases without 'BIO'), or P-BIO (cases with 'BIO').
+Looking in more detail, we can see that

 Figure 2.
-Atmospheric pCO_2 in ppm under varying AMOC strength in Sv for two three reference cases (blue: no feedback, red: with biological feedback, black: all feedbacks) in two configurations (solid: PI, dashed: LGM).
+Atmospheric pCO_2 in ppm under varying AMOC strength in Sv for three reference cases (blue: no feedback, red: with biological feedback, black: all feedbacks) in two configurations (solid: PI, dashed: LGM).